Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 *Note: We will eventually push project ACLs into the Elastic data store, and permissions filtering will be done at search engine level.*

-* For the `"aggs"` (facets), the raw non-analyzed `tags` field is specified as so: `"field": "tags.label.raw"` - this prevents the `tags` aggregate from getting represented as separate tokens.
+* For the `"aggs"`, the raw non-analyzed `tags` field is specified as so: `"field": "tags.label.raw"` - this prevents the `tags` aggregate from getting represented as separate tokens.
 This is not specified for `project.name` because at the time of this analysis we had not generated an associated `raw` index.

 ###### The DDS Response (Search Results)